Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 The project is using `NavMeshComponents`.
 This means direct building from the Navigation window will not give the desired results.
 Instead find a `NavMeshComponent` in the given scene e.g. a __NavMeshSurface__ and use the __Bake__ button of that script.
 Also make sure that there is always only one navmesh file per scene.
 Navmesh files are stored in a folder with the same name as the corresponding scene.
 You can recognize them based on their icon in the editor.
 They follow the naming pattern "NavMesh-<name-of-creating-object\.asset>"

-## Important architectural patterns and decisions
+## Noteworthy architectural patterns and decisions

 In Boss Room we made several noteworthy architectural decisions: